lucocozz/Argus/docs/en/advanced/custom-validators.md

           VALIDATOR3(port_validator, NULL))        // Third validator
 ```

-Cargs has a limit of 4 validators per option, but you can modify the constant `CARGS_MAX_VALIDATORS` to increase this limit.
+Argus has a limit of 4 validators per option, but you can modify the constant `ARGUS_MAX_VALIDATORS` to increase this limit.

 Note that built-in validators like `RANGE()`, `LENGTH()`, and `COUNT()` use the first validator slot.
 You can combine them with custom validators by using the second and subsequent slots: